Catalysis of entanglement and other quantum resources: Approximate catalysis

 \citet{Fang_2018} studied one-shot probabilistic coherence distillation with catalytic assistance.
 The idea is to transform a coherent state $\rho$ close to a maximally coherent state $\ket{\Psi_N}=\sum_{i=0}^{N-1}\ket{i}/\sqrt{N}$ of dimension $N$ with the help of a catalyst $\eta$.
 In such a scenario, \citet{Fang_2018} showed that the maximum success probability of coherence distillation is given by the maximum value of $p$, such that

-These results hold if $\Lambda$ is an incoherent operation, but can also be applied for other classes of operations studied in the resource theory of coherence~\cite{Fang_2018,StreltsovRevModPhys.89.041003}.
+The result holds if $\Lambda$ is an incoherent operation, but it can also be applied to other classes of free operations studied in the resource theory of coherence~\cite{Fang_2018,StreltsovRevModPhys.89.041003}.
 Note that the catalyst state remains unchanged regardless of the outcome.
 However, this constraint was not enforced in the previous probabilistic transformation protocol \cite{BuPhysRevA.93.042326}.
-With the following example a significant improvement has been shown in probabilistic coherence distillation.
+With the following example, a significant improvement has been shown in probabilistic coherence distillation.
 Consider the initial state